PuranjoyPatra/MeriSKILL-Internship-Projects/Diabetes_Prediction/README.md

-# 📊Diabetes Prediction for patients
+# Diabetes Prediction for patients

 ## Overview